Winter Roadmap

 Outdoor rinks

-Cornwall is home to a number of neighbourhood rinks that are perfect for both beginner and avid skaters of all ages.
+Cornwall is home to a number of neighbourhood rinks that are perfect for both beginners and avid skaters of all ages.

 Weather conditions and the availability of volunteers play an important role in the opening date and quality of outdoor rinks.